Pieri type rules and $GL(2|2)$ tensor products: Mixed tensors

-{\it Deligne's interpolating category}.
-For every $\delta \in k$ we dispose over the category $Rep(Gl_{\delta})$ defined in \cite{Deligne-interpolation}.
-This is a $k$-linear pseudoabelian rigid tensor category.
+For every $\delta \in k$ we denote by $\underline{Rep}(GL_{\delta})$ the interpolating category defined in \cite{Deligne-interpolation}.
+This is a $k$-linear pseudoabelian rigid symmetric monoidal category.
 By construction it contains an object $st$ of dimension $\delta$, called the standard representation.
-We have a tensor functor $F_n = F_{n|n}: Rep(Gl_0) \to {\calR}_n$ by mapping the standard representation of $Rep(Gl_0)$ to the standard representation of $Gl(n\vert n)$ in ${\calR}_n$.
-Every mixed tensor is in the image of this tensor functor \cite{Comes-Wilson}.
+By the universal property \cite[Proposition 10.3]{Deligne-interpolation} of the Deligne category we have a tensor functor $F_n = F_{n|n}: \underline{Rep}(GL_0) \to {\calR}_n$ mapping the standard representation of $\underline{Rep}(GL_0)$ to the standard representation of $GL(n\vert n)$ in ${\calR}_n$.
+Every mixed tensor is in the image of this tensor functor \cite[8.13]{Comes-Wilson}.
+The indecomposable objects in $\underline{Rep}(GL_{\delta})$ are parametrized by bipartitions \cite{Comes-Wilson} and we denote by $R(\lambda)$ the indecomposable element associated to the bipartition $\lambda$.
+Then \cite[8.3]{Comes-Wilson} The atypicality of $R_n(\lambda)$ is given by $n - rk(\lambda)$ \cite{Heidersdorf-mixed-tensors}.
+Note that the superdimension of every nontrivial mixed tensor vanishes since $sdim(V) = 0$.